 The Company currently operates 352 in-store pharmacies and 74 freestanding pharmacies which are subject to federal, provincial, territorial and local legislation as well as regulations governing the sale of prescription drugs.
-Changes or failure to comply with these laws and regulations could have a negative impact on operations, financial performance and reputation.
+Changes to reimbursement models used to fund prescription drugs, including the potential implementation of a national pharmacare model or failure to comply with these laws and regulations could have a negative impact on financial performance, operations and reputation.
 These laws and regulations typically regulate prescription drug coverage for public plans including patient and product eligibility as well as elements of drug pricing and reimbursements including product cost, markup, dispensing fee, distribution allowances and in some provinces the ability to negotiate manufacturers allowances.
 In some provinces, legislation requires the selling price for prescription drugs to third-party insurance plans and cash customers will not be higher than the price established for the provincial drug plan.
 In addition to reimbursement, these laws and regulations govern drug approval and distribution, allowable packaging and labeling, marketing, handling, storage and disposal.

-In fiscal 2018, provincial governments and private plans continued to implement measures to manage the cost of their drug plans, the impact of which varied by province and by plan.
+In fiscal 2019, provincial governments and private plans continued to implement measures to manage the cost of their drug plans, the impact of which varied by province and by plan.
 The most significant of these measures implemented April 1, 2018 was the significant price reduction of almost 70 high volume generic drugs which was the result of an agreement between the pan-Canadian Pharmaceutical Alliance and the Canadian Generic Pharmaceutical Association on behalf of the federal, provincial and territorial drug plans.
-The Council of the Federation, a joint collaboration created by the provincial premiers continues to work on cost reduction initiatives within the pharmaceutical sector.
-In the fall of 2017, actions by the Alberta College of Pharmacy resulted in a ban on the ability of pharmacies to offer inducements on prescription drugs.
+The Council of the Federation, a joint collaboration created by the provincial premiers continues to work on cost reduction initiatives within the pharmaceutical sector many of which are extended to the private sector.
+In the fall of 2017, actions by the Alberta College of Pharmacy resulted in a ban on the ability of pharmacies to offer inducements on prescription drugs following a number of other provinces who have implemented similar bans with the potential that more provinces will follow.

-It is anticipated that healthcare reform and regulation will continue to put pressure on pharmacy reimbursement through changes to patient and drug eligibility, prescription drug pricing including cost, dispensing fee, allowable markup, manufacturer allowance funding, distribution as well as potential restriction around customer inducements.
+It is anticipated that healthcare reform and regulation will continue to put pressure on pharmacy reimbursement through changes to patient and drug eligibility, prescription drug pricing including cost, dispensing fee, allowable markup, manufacturer allowance funding, distribution as well as potential restriction around customer inducements and expanded use of preferred providers.
 The Company has and will continue to identify opportunities to mitigate the negative impact these changes have on financial performance.